 [ Explanation Authoring Tool — Coming Soon! ]

-Coming Soon: Ratings of Lexical Connection Quality for Information Aggregation
+Ratings to determine Lexical Connection Quality for Information Aggregation (TextGraphs 2018)

 University of Arizona